Alabama State University: The Mighty Marching Hornets

-Alabama State's marching band is officially known as "The Mighty Marching Hornets".
-The band has been nationally recognized.
+The Mighty Marching Hornets were featured in the documentary series Bama State Style, which followed the lives of the students in the band.
+In 2016, the Mighty Marching Hornets made an appearance in Ang Lee's film Billy Lynn's Long Halftime Walk.

-The Mighty Marching Hornets were featured in the documentary series, Bama State Style, which followed the lives of the students in the band.
-In 2016, The Mighty Marching Hornets made an appearance in Ang Lee's film Billy Lynn's Long Halftime Walk.
 In 2017, the band's 2012 halftime performance at the Magic City Classic garnered over three million views on YouTube.
 The band performed in the 2019 Rose Parade in Pasadena, California on New Year's Day.
 In 2023, Alabama State became the first HBCU to host the annual Honda Battle of the Bands.
 The band is traditionally led by four or five drum majors.
-The band performs at most football games, all SWAC basketball home games, and other special events.

 The featured auxiliary is "The Sensational Stingettes", a danceline that debuted in 1977.
 They were invited to appear in the "Give It 2 U" music video and a live televised performance with artists Robin Thicke, Kendrick Lamar, and 2 Chainz.
 Also, they were shown in Beyonce's Netflix special "HΘMΣCΘMING: A film by Beyonce".

 The most recently added auxiliary is "The Honey-Beez", a danceline composed of only plus-size young women that debuted in 2004.
 In 2017, they were selected to showcase their talents and compete on America's Got Talent.
 In 2020, they starred in a docuseries on Snapchat.